renesas/azure-rtos/configuration/samples/ramdisk/rx72n/README.md

 In case the device is R5F572ND, at Board tab, you can click [...] button behind the Board combo-box to quickly go to Change Device dialog and change target device to R5F572NN.

-This issue will be fixed at newer version of board.
+This issue is fixed from board version v1.12.

 1.2.
+If you are using e2 studio 2022-04 or earlier version with GCC RX compiler, please take note on the following issue.

 The "_end" section in src/linker_script.ld should be at the end.
 However, the section order in linker_script.ld is changed when first build and after code generated.

-If you are using RX72N Envision Kit or RSK RX72N, you can simply copy src/linker_script_sample.ld to current src/linker_script.ld, and build project again
+If you are using RX72N Envision Kit, you can simply copy src/linker_script_sample.ld to current src/linker_script.ld, and build project again.
 If you are using other RX72N devices, please open linker_script.ld and move the below section to the end, and build project again
 .bss :
 {